FZJ-JSC/JUBE/docs/glossar.rst

         * default: ``string``
         * allowed: ``int``, ``float`` or ``string``

-      * ``default`` is optional: Specify default value if pattern can't be found or if it can't be evaluated
+      * ``default`` is optional: Specify default value if pattern cannot be found or if it cannot be evaluated

    statistical_values
       If there are multiple pattern matches within one file, multiple files or